Clementine nutrition, glycemic index, calories and weight loss

 You can also have a look at our nutrition infographic

 Clementine nutrition infographic

 Clementines are considered fruits that are recommended to be consumed in nearly most diets.
 It is low in calories and has a medium glycemic index.

 It is always a great choice to have a clementine in a healthy balanced fruit bowl per day.
 It has

-2g of dietary fibers which is nearly 7% of the recommended daily value.
-In addition to that, it is full of water and vitamin C which has important antioxidative roles.
+2g of dietary fibers, which is nearly 7% of the recommended daily value.
+In addition to that, it is full of water and vitamin C, which have essential antioxidative roles.

 Clementines have different beneficial roles in the human body: (1)